YMCA REOPENING INFORMATION

 Will temperature checks be required prior to entry?

 We will be performing temperature checks on our staff as well as children entering ChildWatch.
+Members may also have their temperatures taken if they would like as part of our social service to you.
 We will also be reminding our members to follow our Member Behavior Policy which includes making sure they self-report if they begin to feel symptoms and stay home if they are feeling ill.
 We will also require members to sign an updated waiver prior to entering our branches.

 Will hand sanitizer be available in every area of the facility or should I bring my own?